-LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County rose eight-tenths of a cent today to $3.876, its highest amount in more than three years.
+LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County rose four-tenths of a cent today to $3.115, its highest amount since March 30.

 Photo: Getty Images

 The Orange County average price rose a half-cent to $3.096, its highest amount since March 29.
 The Orange County average price is 2.1 cents more than one week ago and 12.3 cents higher than one month ago, but 62.9 cents less than one year ago.

 A factor in the current round of increases is the 3.2-cent increase in the gasoline tax that went into effect July 1.